Presidential Hopeful Pete Buttigieg Says Americans ‘Are Being Radicalized’ By Trump

 He added that the work he had done in South Bend had tackled both issues because racial and economic issues go hand-in-hand.

-It’s not the first time Buttigieg has proposed that Americans are being radicalized by the Trump administration.
-While speaking with BuzzFeed News’ AM2DM, he said he wants to work to ensure Americans “are not continuing to be radicalized into violent white nationalism with what seems at best to be a level of negligence if not encouragement from the highest office in the land.”
+This is not the first time Buttigieg has proposed that Americans are being radicalized by the Trump administration.
+While speaking with BuzzFeed News‘ AM2DM, he said he wants to work to ensure Americans “are not continuing to be radicalized into violent white nationalism with what seems at best to be a level of negligence if not encouragement from the highest office in the land,” as quoted by The Hill.

 2020 presidential candidate @PeteButtigieg talks with #AM2DM about Mike Pence, LGBTQ issues, Chick-fil-A, his subpar gaydar, and more https://t.co/bLFGjN1Fs0